kmasouri/homelab-portal/README.md

 # homelab-portal

 A super simple self-hosted portal for your homelab apps and bookmarks.
-Inspired by [Flame](https://github.com/pawelmalak/flame), but lightweight and minimal.

 <!-- TODO: add screenshot -->